 4. Do new activities together

 Research shows that couples who try new activities together are happier.
 Unfamiliar experiences stimulate the dopamine system — and when you do something that causes you to release this happy hormone, it’s a positive reinforcer.
 This means you’ll feel more open to trying new things and be in a better position to deal with snafus (if they do happen).

 Cooking classes, horse riding, hiking, and extreme sports are all good options because people bond faster when they’re working on something challenging, as opposed to doing something passive, like watching a movie or sunbathing.
 And remember to pick activities together and acknowledge your partner’s ideas so you do something that you both enjoy.

-Sex in the hot tub, pool, or ocean is a summer sex staple.
+Vacation sex in the hot tub, pool, or ocean is a summer sex staple.
 But it’s not all smooth sailing: Water isn’t all that hygienic (hello yeast infection!) and it decreases a woman’s natural lubrication.
-If you’re planning on getting frisky underwater then add extra slipperiness with silicone lube (water-based options wash away) and bring medication just in case you do get a bacterial infection.
+If you’re planning on getting frisky underwater, then add extra slipperiness with silicone lube (water-based options wash away) and bring medication just in case you get a bacterial infection.

 Aside from being bad for you and painful, a sunburn limits your ability to enjoy any physical activity together.
 Plus, lobster-red and peeling is not a great look.
 Remember to slather on plenty of sunscreen whenever you’re outside, and get your partner to smooth it onto those hard-to-reach spots.

 It’s natural to look forward to romantic vacations and picture how amazing it’ll be.
 But don’t idealize things too much: Vacations rarely go perfectly, and if your idea about how things should be is too rigid, you’ll set yourself up for disappointment.